 -------------------------------------------------------------------

-Cusps that correspond to non-poles in the series expansions for both $R(q)^5$ and $R(q^5)$ can be excluded for the computation of the modular polynomial between the two.
+Cusps that correspond to non-poles in the series expansions for both $R(q)^5$ and $R(q^5)$ can be excluded for the computation of the modular polynomial between the two, since no division will ever be performed.

 trfs := [gammas.i for i in 1..#qgrdss.1 | qgrdss.1.i > 0 or qgrdss.2.i > 0]